-Amazon Redshift is one of the many database solutions offered by Amazon Web Services which is most suited for business analytical workloads.
-Here in this blog on what is Amazon Redshift & Spectrum, we will learn what is Amazon Redshift and how it works.
+Amazon Redshift in AWS is one of the many database solutions offered by Amazon Web Services which is most suited for business analytical workloads.
+Here this blog on what is Amazon Redshift in AWS & Spectrum, we will learn also how it works.
 Further, we will also learn how to create a Redshift Database Cluster, then connect to the database using the query editor.

 The topics which we will in this tutorial section are given below: